ImzyO/African_Rapid_Care/README.md

 * There are issues when using on mobile.
 For example elements being shrinked...

 ## Future for the App
-For now the app just has some basic features and is developped for a small area only (city).
-We have the ambition to expand the app to a larger scope, to add more features such as virtual appointments, emergency care and more.
+For now the app just has some basic features and is developped for a small area only (city), and the narrowed search for doctors (only present in the design) is not yet fully implemented as it wasn't in the MVP.
+We have the ambition to expand the app to a larger scope, add a tailored search, add more features such as virtual appointments, emergency care and more.

 # Architecture
 ![technology](./public/images/tech.png)
-This is project has been demanding in the backend.
+This project has been demanding in the backend.
 ARC is a Flask web application built with the following technologies:
 ## Front End:
 - **HTML/CSS** with **Jinja** templating engine for markup and styling of the webpages